 Camel crickets (“sprickets”) feed on fungi that grow on damp basement walls.
 When they can’t find fungus they are reported to eat carpet, cardboard, wood, and even each other.
 They absolutely adore cat litter (pic at bottom of post).
 There’s even an Australian species that eats one of its own legs when sufficiently hungry (watch the video if you dare).
 Here’s a pic of one I found in my bathroom:

-Frass is poop, by the way (if you watched Sideways, that’s why the name “Frass Canyon Vineyards” is so funny).
+Frass is poop, by the way (that’s why “Frass Canyon Vineyards” is such a funny nickname for Fess Parker Vineyard).
 When camel crickets migrate out of the basement in search of food and moist places to lay their eggs, they tend to creep the bejesus out of unsuspecting family members … which is why I was motivated to make this page.